CITY OF DANBURY

 (Unless otherwise notified, applicants are not permitted to bring and/or use calculators, electronic devices, books or other reference materials during the examinations).

 Reasonable Accommodations in the testing process:

 All requests for reasonable accommodations in the testing process along with medical documentation establishing the need for the accommodation must be submitted to the City of Danbury Human Resources Department no later than the closing date of applications.

 5. The Eligibility List

-A passing average score on the above test will place an applicant on the Chief Operator – WTP Eligibility List in rank order.
-The rank on this list is established according to the averaged score on the written and oral exams according to the percentages as indicated above plus any additional applicable veterans points awarded.
+A passing average score of “70” on the above test will place an applicant on the Mason Eligibility List in rank order.
+The rank on this list is established according to the score on the practical exam according to the percentages as indicated above plus any additional applicable veterans points awarded.
 The resulting list is then certified by the Civil Service Commission and will be used to fill vacancies as they occur, as per Civil Service Rules.
 If the list is not exhausted, it remains in effect for one year.
 However, the Commission can decide to extend an eligibility list for one additional year.

 Participation in the testing and recruitment process and/or placement on an eligibility list does not guarantee a continuance in the remainder of the hiring process nor does it imply or constitute an offer of employment.

 6. Additional Testing Requirements

 Once the eligibility list is certified, depending on the number of vacancies, candidates with the highest ranking on the list will be interviewed by a panel of City Officials.
 As future positions become available, applicants are interviewed from this list based on their ranking for as long as the list is active.